-- 1) Review the board to learn about this project. - 2) Things to keep in mind: - Housing is affordable when the monthly payment (rent or mortgage, plus utilities) is equal to no more than 30% of a household's gross income (i.e., income before taxes).
+- 1) Review the board to learn about this project. - 2) Things to keep in mind: - o Housing is affordable when the monthly payment (rent or mortgage, plus utilities) is equal to no more than 30% of a household's gross income (i.e., income before taxes).
 This applies across the income spectrum, from minimum wage to six figures and above. - There is no one solution to housing affordability. - Public, private, and non-profit sectors have a role to play in housing solutions in addition to community members.

 - 1) Browse through the data on the boards.
-Read through the issues. - 2) Vote on your top 3 most pressing issues by placing a blue dot in the designated area. - 3) Comments on data and issues (anything missing, inaccurate, surprising, etc.):
+Read through the issues. - 2) Vote on your top 3 most pressing issues by placing a blue dot in the designated area.

-posice containes says the grow there needs to be
+3) Comments on data and issues (anything missing, inaccurate, surprising, etc.): Phsic econonies says to grow there needs to be -1000 - TO STORM THE OWNER WAS ARREST OF THE OWNER OWNER OF THE OWNER

-- Read through all 3 boards of potential tools to address housing issues.
-If you want to learn more about any of these tools, read the printouts that include detailed considerations.
-You can also visit https://officials-housing-toolkit.cdola.colorado.gov/ on your phone to learn even more. - 2) Vote on your top 3 most favored tools across all 3 boards by placing a vellow dot in the designated area. - 3) Comments on tools (details about tools on the boards or other tools you would favor):
+Δ, about any of these tools, read the printouts that include detailed considerations.
+You can also visit https://officials-housing-toolkit.cdola.colorado.gov/ on your phone to learn even more.
+2) Vote on your top 3 most favored tools across all 3 boards by placing a yellow dot in the designated area.
+3) Comments on tools (details about tools on the boards or other tools you would favor): Other comments: